vemana/vemana.github.io/_posts/2001-01-01-money-from-symmetry.md

 <hr>

 # So, what's Money?
 After that understanding of contracts & liabilities, we can now answer what Money is.

-To a good approximation,
+> To a good approximation,
-* Money just includes a subset of liabilities of banks and the Federal Reserve
+> * Money just includes a subset of liabilities of banks and the Federal Reserve
-* Banks are special institutions - they can enter financial contracts and create new deposit liabilities via loans (like mortgages)
+> * Banks & Fed are special institutions: Banks create new deposit liabilities via loans and Federal Reserve creates US$ liabilities
-* There are different measures of money, M1, M2 etc and they each pick a different subset of bank & Fed liabilities to include.
+> * There are different measures of money, M1, M2 etc and they each pick a different subset of bank & Fed liabilities to include.
 The details are not important for us right now.
+{: .block-tip}

 Even though banks are special in terms of regulation, banking itself is not.
 Setting aside regulations,
 * John Doe can maintain his own ledger of checking accounts like a bank if enough customers believe in his ability to on-demand pay them
 * John Doe can also issue loans (again, just a matter of keeping accounts) if enough people believe in his ability to on-demand pay their checking accounts
 * Banks just happen to be certified institutions and operate under important constraints on how many loans they can dole out among others.

-<blockquote>Money is some subset of liabilities of the banks and the Federal Reserve.
-M1 money, M2 money, M3 money each includes a different subset.</blockquote>
 <hr>

-## Rules to remember

-* Your assets are somebody else's liabilities.
+# Conclusion

+Let's conclude with a summary and some follow-ups.

+> ## Takeaways
+>
+> * A Liability is just a promise - everybody can create one, but it acquires value only when it can be exchanged for another liability.
+This exchange of Liabilities is a Contract.
+>   * For every liability, there is a clear **Issuer** and a clear definition of what the liability entails
-* US$ is the Fed's liability, not the US Govt's.
-Fed is ostensibly an independent entity distinct the US Govt.
+>   * US$ is the Fed's liability, not the US Govt.'s.
+Fed is ostensibly an independent entity distinct the US Govt
+>   * It just so happens that most human contracts (like mortagages) are written in US$; they could also be written in any other liability, like Gold, Bitcoin or JPM Checking Account etc.
+> * Your assets are always somebody else's liabilities
+>   * 100 US$ in JPM checking account is not the same as 100 US$ in BofA checking account - they are both liabilities of the respective banks
+>   * Human knowledge of natural sciences is a fantastic asset because it is mother nature's liability which she honors in eternity with close to 0 performance risk.
+Most human contracts are very limited in their time.
+There's a risk that humans misunderstood the liability (for e.g. Newton's laws are inaccurate), but that is not mother nature's responsibility
-* Democracy and mass bankruptcy are incompatible.
-So, when a large pct of population is in strife, Democracy (indirectly) votes for currency printing.
+> * Democracy and mass bankruptcy are incompatible
+>    * When a large pct of population is unable to honor their contracts (like mortages), Democracy votes (indirectly) for printing Govt. legal tender (like US$)
+>    * Since most contracts are written in US$, cheapening US$ makes it easier to honor the contract
+>    * So, naturally all Democratic Fiat currencies tend to 0 over time
+>    * Since they cannot be cheapened on demand, hard currencies like Gold & Bitcoin can force massive bankruptcies for citizens settling contracts in them; this appears to be the lived history on the Gold standard.
+{: .block-tip}

 ## Follow-up questions
 Armed with this knowledge, we can ask a bunch of follow-up questions.
 We can offer very reasonable answers to these questions but they are posts in their own right.